Constant Curvature Models in Sub-Riemannian Geometry: Normal Cartan connections associated with sub-Riemannian structures

-We start the section by showing that Tanaka prolongation of $\g$ defined in \eqref{E:g} is trivial.
+i.e. we aim at the space of homogenous derivations of degree $r+1$ on the previously defined algebra $\g_{\le r}$.
+Notice the formula within the latter definition extends the Lie bracket to a bracket on $\g_{\le r+1}$ whenever at least one of the arguments is from $\g_-$.

+It turns out that if we obtain the trivial vector space $\g_r=0$ for some $r$, then all the subsequent spaces $\g_s$, $s>r$, will be trivial, too.
+We might also proceed to $r=\infty$ with all $\g_r\ne0$ and in both cases, we call the resulting space $\hat g=\bigoplus_{r=-k}^\infty \g_r$ the Tanaka prolongation of $\g$.
+Finally, the brackets constructed on the prolongation $\hat \g$ can be completed naturally to obtain the Lie algebra structure on $\hat g$ by requesting (again inductively)

+Notice, we might also start the above inductive prolongation procedure with $\g_-$ and $\g_0$ is then the entire algebra of graded derivations of homogeneity zero.
+We call the resulting prolongation the full Tanaka prolongation.
+Shrinking $\g_0$ in the full prolongation to a smaller algebra $\tilde\g_0$ ensures often the finiteness of the new Tanaka prolongation of $\g_-\oplus \tilde\g_0$.

+Let us come back to the graded algebra $\g$ in \eqref{E:g}, i.e. $\g_0$ is a subalgebra in $\mathfrak{so}(\g_-)$.
+We are going to show that its Tanaka prolongation is trivial.

 Corollary 2 of theorem 11.1 in \cite{Tan70} reveals that the Tanaka prolongation of $\g$ must be finite (indeed Tanaka shows that the finiteness can be reduced to the classical answer for $G$-structures when restricting to the $\g_0$ action on $\g_{-1}$ and this is clearly of finite type here).

 Thus we may consider this prolongation $\hat \g = \g_{-k}\oplus\dots\oplus\g_{-1}\oplus \g_0\oplus \g_1\oplus\cdots$ and assume that $\g_1 \neq 0$.
 Denote by $\tilde\g_{-1}$ a $\g_0$-invariant complement to the centralizer of $\g_{1}$ in $\g_{-1}$.
-The proposition 2.5 of \cite{Yat88} implies that the graded subalgebra $\mathfrak s$ generated by $\tilde\g_{-1}\oplus [\tilde\g_{-1},\g_1]\oplus\g_1$ is semisimple.
+The proposition 2.5 of \cite{Yat88} implies that the graded subalgebra $\mathfrak s\subset \hat\g$ generated by $\tilde\g_{-1}\oplus [\tilde\g_{-1},\g_1]\oplus\g_1$ is semisimple.
 By the general theory of graded semisimple Lie algebras, there should be a grading element $E \in \gs_0$ for $\mathfrak s$ which is impossible since $\g_0$ is compact.
 Thus $\g_1 =0$ and $\hat\g=\g$.

 Let us observe that the metric $\sigma$ extends canonically to the entire tensor algebra generated by $\g_{-1}$.
 Since the action of $\g_0$ on the tensor algebra is reductive, we may identify the entire $\g_-$ with an invariant component in the tensor algebra and thus the metric $\sigma$ uniquely extends to the entire $\g_-$ making the individual components mutually orthogonal.
 This observation allows us to set suitable normalization conditions on the curvature of a Cartan connection of type $(\g_{-},G_0)$, where $G_0$ is a Lie group with Lie algebra $\g_0$ such that the inclusion of $\g_0$ into the derivations of $\g_-$ integrates to a group homomorphism $G_0\to \operatorname{Aut}_{\gr}(\g_-)$.